The stage of orthodontic treatment when teeth are being moved and/or jaws aligned.

 How the top and bottom teeth come together.
 Ideally, each tooth meets its opposite tooth in a way that promotes functions such as biting, chewing and speaking.
 A bad bite is called a malocclusion.
 The goal of orthodontic treatment is to create an individualized healthy bite (ability to bite, chew, speak).
 When teeth and jaws are in proper positions, it creates a pleasing appearance.

 Used to help in the correction of a tongue thrust.
 Helps the patient retrain the tongue when swallowing, and can help correct an open bite.

 An orthodontist who has completed the American Board of Orthodontics Specialty Certification exams.
 A board-certified orthodontist is known as Diplomate of the American Board of Orthodontics.
 The American Board of Orthodontics is the only orthodontic specialty certifying board that is recognized by the American Dental Association.
 Board certification is voluntary for orthodontists.

 A word commonly used to describe a fixed orthodontic appliance, usually comprised of brackets, bands and wires.

 A replacement for a missing natural tooth/teeth that fills the opening between adjacent teeth.
 Most often, the existing adjacent teeth receive crowns and a prosthetic (false) tooth is attached to the crowns.
 This restores function, provides a good appearance, and maintains the shape of the face.
-Bridges do not last forever, eventually this will require replacement.
+Bridges do not last forever, eventually, they will require replacement.

 Brushing the teeth is part of an individual’s daily home dental care.
-Patients with braces should follow the orthodontist’s instruction on how often to brush.
+Patients with braces should follow the orthodontist’s instructions on how often to brush.

 Grinding of the teeth, usually during sleep.
 Bruxism can cause abnormal tooth wear and may lead to pain in the jaw joints, facial and/or neck muscles and difficulty opening and closing the mouth.